mirchr/openssldir_check/README.md

 # openssldir_check
 A Windows utility written in C++ to check for potential insecure paths used by the OPENSSLDIR build parameter in OpenSSL libraries.
 Applications that bundle OpenSSL libraries may have OPENSSLDIR set to a path that could be writable from a low privileged user account.
 Depending on how the application is written, it may automatically load OPENSSLDIR/openssl.cnf during startup or other specific conditions.

 The openssl.cnf configuration file can be leveraged to load a malicious OpenSSL Engine library resulting in the execution of arbitrary code with the authority of the account running the vulnerable application.
-For a detailed example of how I obtained SYSTEM with the Private Internet Access Desktop VPN client, read ```XXX: Insert link to blog```.
+For a detailed example of how I obtained SYSTEM with the Private Internet Access Desktop VPN client, read https://blog.mirch.io/2019/06/10/cve-2019-12572-pia-windows-privilege-escalation-malicious-openssl-engine/.
 Information on how this works is described at https://wiki.openssl.org/index.php/Library_Initialization.

 Additional functionality will be added as time permits.
 Here is functionality I may implement.
 * Check permissions on all folders listed in the OPENSSLDIR path